ContainerSolutions/dcos-ansible-packet/README.md

 * Add their hostnames and IPs to `/etc/hosts`

-* Create an `inventory` file.
-The master node can be both a bootstrap and master node which saves costs.
+* Edit the example `inventory` file.
+The master node has both the bootstrap and master node which saves costs.
 See the example below.

 * SSH into the nodes so your pub key is authorized and Ansible SSH works